lukemaxwell/cryptomonitor/README.md

 Cryptomonitor is a demo application designed to monitor crypto news feeds in real time and store articles that match configurable rules.

 The application is built using FastAPI and SQLAlchemy (async).
-It checks for new feed content every 10 seconds using a FastAPI background task seconds.
+It checks for new feed content every 10 seconds using a FastAPI background task.

 If articles must be fetched from the source website they are queued in the database as ArticleJobs.